-Blue Isle studio has come up with a survival open-world multiplayer role-playing game; Citadel: Forged with Fire, now available on Playstation and Xbox.
+Blue Isle studio has a survival open-world multiplayer role-playing game, Citadel: Forged with Fire, now available on Playstation and Xbox.

-Forged with Fire will be releasing on consoles on October 11th, in today’s review, we examine if you should take the plunge and order a copy.
+In today's review, we examine if you should take the plunge and purchase a copy.

-Forged with Fire is a massive online sandbox RPG with elements of magic spell casting, exploring, crafting and kingdom conflict.
-Some might call it a mixture of “Rust and Ark” and the magical world of Harry Potter If you’re a fan of Harry Potter you might feel the connection with the Wands in the game, though you can use them to make stuff happen without chanting “expecto patronum.”
+Forged with Fire is a massive online sandbox RPG with magic spell casting, exploring, crafting, and kingdom conflict.
+Some might call it a mixture of “Rust and Ark” and the magical world of Harry Potter.
+If you're a fan of Harry Potter, you might feel the connection with the wands in the game, though you can use them to make stuff happen without chanting “expecto patronum.”

 It's a giant open-world populated by other players and AI enemies, with different landscapes throughout the map.
 It checks all boxes on the creativity charts.
 After a long, tedious tutorial that only consists of written text and no speech for some reason, you will be caught up.

 Citadel: Forged with Fire offers a vast pool of materials to be crafted into gear and buildings, there are numerous creatures to be tamed, and you can team up with other players to conquer the land.
-Citadel: Forged with Fire is still in its early access and is set to release in October this year.
-For now, this game is nowhere to be seen on the survival genre players radar.
+Citadel: Forged with Fire is still in its early access at the time of our review.
+For now, this game is nowhere to be seen on the survival genre player's radar.

-The game has seen a drop in popularity but despite the game’s decline Citadel’s developers are still updating it on a semi-regular basis which means it’s worth seeing where Citadel is now.
+The game has seen a drop in popularity online.
+However, Citadel's developers are still updating it on a semi-regular basis despite the game's decline, which means it's worth seeing where Citadel is now.